-His father and grandfather were also named Martius; grandfather was a close friend of king Numa Pompilius.
-The father, in turn, is identified by researchers with Numa Marcjus – the first pontifex maximus priest.
+His father and grandfather were also named Marcius; grandfather was a close friend of king Numa Pompilius.
+The father, in turn, is identified by researchers with Numa Marcius – the first pontifex maximus priest.
 The mother of Ancus Marcius was Pompilia – the daughter of Numa Pompilius.

 According to the late Roman historian Festus, the middle name Ancus came from his crooked shoulder.

 When in 642 BCE The ruler Tullus Hostilius died, the Roman Senate established the office of interrex during the vacancy on the throne.
 Then the people’s assembly chose a new king, Ancus Marcius.